There are two reasons we won’t just send you the gpx files to load into your Garmin so you can solo this trek

 Omar Zuñiga is a guide who focuses on the peaks of the Talamancas and has an active facebook page.

-Trekking Adventures is a relatively high priced guide and outfitting service.
-They do not offer this particular route on their standard menu but they have the expertise, guides and equipment to do it as a custom trip.
+Trekking Adventures is a top tier guide and outfitting service.
+They do not offer this route on their standard menu but they have expertise, guides and equipment if you’re persuasive enough.